John Chandler: Family background

 Chandler was born in Epping in the Province of New Hampshire.
-He was one of 10 children and the third-oldest son of Joseph Chandler (1725–1776) and his wife Lydia (née Eastman; 1726–1820).
+He was one of 69 children and the third-oldest son of Joseph Chandler (1725–1776) and his wife Lydia (née Eastman; 1726–1820).
 His father Joseph was a blacksmith.
 He fought in the French and Indian War and was a captain in the Revolutionary War.
 He died at Mount Independence in 1776.

 American Revolutionary War

 Chandler was self-educated and enlisted in the Continental Army at age 15.
 In the same year he was captured by the British, but he soon escaped.
 In May 1779 he was captured again.
 In September, he was able to escape and made his way back to Epping.
 Immediately he reenlisted in the Continental Army.
 During the war he had become the protégé of General Henry Dearborn, (1751–1829), a future fifth U.S. Secretary of War (1801–1809), who was also an important commander of the Northeast sector at Fort Detroit, in the Old Northwest Territory, but a terrible failure during the War of 1812.

-On August 27, 1783, Chandler married Mary Whittier, with which he had seven children (three sons and four daughters).
+On August 27, 1783, Chandler married Mary Whittier, with whom he had seven children (three sons and four daughters).

 Politician in Massachusetts

-After the end of the war, Chandler was both illiterate and without money.
+After the end of the war, Chandler was without money.
 However, he borrowed money from Dearborn and bought a farm near Monmouth in the District of Maine, then a part of Massachusetts.
 He settled there with his family in 1784.
 A local schoolmaster gave him all the support he needed to catch up on his schooling quickly.
 He worked hard as a blacksmith, prospered over the years and became a respected member of the community.

-From 1803 to 1805, Chandler served in the Massachusetts Senate; he later was elected to the U.S. House of Representatives as a Democratic-Republican, serving from March 4, 1805 to March 3, 1809.
+From 1803 to 1805, Chandler served in the Massachusetts Senate; he later was elected to the U.S. House of Representatives as a Democratic-Republican, serving from March 4, 1805, to March 3, 1809.
 Chandler was not a candidate for renomination in 1808.
 In the same year he was appointed Sheriff of Kennebec County.
-On February 27, 1812 he became major general of the Massachusetts Militia.
+On February 27, 1812, he became major general of the Massachusetts Militia.